coder/docs/environments/getting-started.md

 ### Advanced

 Coder provides advanced settings that allow you to customize your environment.
-You can choose to run your environment as a [Container-based VM](cvms.md), and specify custom resources.
+You can choose to run your environment as a [Container-based Virtual Machine](cvms.md), and specify custom resources.

 > By default, Coder allocates resources (CPU Cores, Memory, and Disk Space)